-To integrate GitHub and Amazon RDS with your monitoring system, reach out to MetricFire.
-Book a demo with the MetricFire team to discuss integrating GitHub and Amazon RDS and how that can support your monitoring system.
+To integrate Amazon ECS and Amazon RDS with your monitoring system, please reach out to MetricFire.
+Book a demo with the MetricFire team to discuss integrating Amazon ECS and Amazon RDS and how that can support your monitoring system.

 The Amazon Relational Database Service (Amazon RDS) is a web service you can use to set up and manage relational databases in the AWS Cloud.
 It provides a cost-efficient way to leverage fully managed and scalable industry-standard relational databases without the need to look after everyday database administration tasks.

 When you subscribe to Amazon RDS, you get your own cloud-based server, CPU, memory, storage and IOPS, all bundled together.
 You can set up, manage, and scale each of these services independently.
 If you need more CPU or more storage, you can quickly allocate them.
 Amazon RDS manages your backups, software patching, plus it includes automatic failure detection and recovery.
 You can use different database flavors, including MySQL, MariaDB, PostgreSQL, Oracle and Microsoft SQL Server.

 You can configure Amazon RDS for high availability and failover by setting up a primary instance and a synchronous secondary instance.
 Plus, you can control who can access your RDS databases by using AWS Identity and Access Management (IAM) services to assign users permissions.

 Amazon RDS is fully integrated with Amazon CloudWatch, allowing you to monitor your database's health and performance.
 By subscribing to Amazon RDS events, you can be notified about changes to a DB instance, DB parameter group, DB security group or DB snapshot.